top of page

 Bio

-I am a postdoctoral researcher at the Institute for Political Economy of Public Policy at the Vienna University of Economics and Business (WU for short).
-Before joining WU, I worked at ETH Zurich where I completed my doctorate.
-My current research addresses what economic and political factors are driving distributional effects throughout the global economy, what forms of economic policy designs citizens would support, and how to study citizens' preferences in this context.
-My work has been published in disciplinary journals such as the Journal of European Public Policy or the British Journal of Political Science as well as general interest periodicals such as Global Environmental Change or Nature Sustainability.
+I am a postdoctoral researcher at the Institute for Political Economy of Public Policy (Vienna University of Economics and Business).
+My current research examines how materialised or perceived risks from international contexts lead to costly consequences or government intervention in industrialised democracies.
+Specifically, I explore how refugee migration impacts fiscal outcomes and public goods provision, and why governments restrict international economic relations under the guise of environmental protection.
+My work has been published in political research journals such as the Journal of European Public Policy and the British Journal of Political Science as well as interdisciplinary outlets such as Global Environmental Change and Nature Sustainability.

 Download my CV here.